 For information about this resource for persons with disabilities in developing regions.

-Handicap International (France, in French, English, and German)
+Handicap International (France, in French and English)

 An aid organization specialized in the field of disability, promoting accessible transport in its work around the world.

 HealthWrights (USA, in English)